 PaintGlyph is inherently bounded.

-PaintSolid, PaintLinearGradient and PaintRadialGradient are inherently unbounded.
+PaintSolid, PaintVarSolid, PaintLinearGradient, PaintVarLinearGradient, PaintRadialGradient, PaintVarRadialGradient, PaintSweepGradient, and PaintVarSweepGradient are inherently unbounded.

 PaintColrLayers is bounded if and only if all referenced sub-graphs are bounded.

 PaintColrGlyph is bounded if and only if the color glyph definition for the referenced base glyph ID is bounded.